 The map shows the West Coast of India at the time the Asia Clade, DNA F, of Homo Sapiens moved from Ethiopia to the Peninsular India.
 The submerged West Coast of India is called the Indus Fan.
-The DNA H and L were subgroups of the F. They were in the Narmada delta 40,000 years ago.
-They were rainwater people and lived only in the Narmada delta to the south of the Indus Canyon.
+The DNA H and L were subgroups of the F. They were rainwater people and lived only in the Narmada delta, to the south of the Indus Canyon.
 The land to the north of the Indus Canyon was the Indus delta of snowmelt water.
 It was avoided.
+They were in the Narmada delta 40,000 years ago.

-Naturally, people moved east when the Indus Fan was submerged.
+Naturally, the H and L moved east when the Indus Fan was submerged.
 The L moved to Rann of Kutch.
 The H moved along the Narmada to its headwaters.
 When Rann of Kutch turned into a salt desert, the L moved south to the Kerala State.
+They avoided the Indus because it was not a rainwater river.